cogentcore/cogent/README.md

 * svg render needs to use visibility flag from layers to not render stuff.
 * generic display: flag -- not same as setting visible -- all levels need to process that flag.

-* resize to fit content button

-* save prefs as "base" thing per inkscape

-* grid -- multiscale if spacing between grid items below some amount, then zoom out grid to 6x larger?

 * svg.Text align Center, etc affects different tspans within overall text block
 * Text edit panel -- finish toolbar